algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 The continuous integration will mainly be held by GitHub and the repository, allowing all the team members to create branches and work simultaneously on different parts of the code.

 The merge and pull request would be done regularly with a check by the quality assurance before any of the pull requests to the dev and main branches.
-It would avoid stress by pushing a wrong version in the main branch but would also highly enhance the code quality.
+It would avoid stressing out by pushing a wrong version in the main branch and would also highly enhance the code quality.

 ### Environment Configuration

 To achieve this project, you would need:
 - VSCode 1.77 or later
+- NPM
 - Node.JS
+- Express.JS
 - React.JS
 - D3.JS
 - Vite (optional)